supernintendo/moongate/README.md

 ### Server Setup ###

 1. Create the database
-...Make sure PostgreSQL is setup and running.
+...
+Make sure PostgreSQL is setup and running.
 Run `./util/setup_db.sql` in `psql`.

 2. Fetch dependencies.
-...Run `mix deps.get` in the main directory.
+...
+Run `mix deps.get` in the main directory.

 3. Run migrations.
-...Run `./util/reset_db.sh` from the main directory to run migrations.
+...
+Run `./util/reset_db.sh` from the main directory to run migrations.

 Run the server with `iex -S mix`.